sqlc-dev/sqlc/README.md

 ## Other Databases and Languages

 sqlc currently only supports PostgreSQL / Go.
 MySQL support has been merged, but it's marked as experimental.
-SQLite and TypeScript support are planned.
+SQLite, TypeScript, and Kotlin support are planned.

 | Language     | PostgreSQL       | MySQL            | SQLite           |
 | ------------ |:----------------:|:----------------:|:----------------:|